We are back with another article about the best commanders within a three color combination. Today we’ll take a look at the best Mardu Commanders.

 A pretty recurring theme amongst Mardu Commanders is tribal.
 The colors do lend themselves pretty well to aggressive play styles and tribes.
 These two generals are good examples.

 Jirina is all about Humans.
 Her first ability fills the board with them, taking into consideration the times you have cast a commander from the Command zone.
-In some cases, and because of this ability, she is better suited to be a part of the 99.
+However, that doesn’t necessarily mean she has to be a commander.
+You can use it as a part of the 99 easily, since she is still pretty good on her own.
+If you have a big board of Humans +2/+0 effect can do a lot of work.

 Kaalia, Zenith Seeker